 Examples of benefits are:

-Some of these often feature as the primary consequences of a RTP, whereas others feature as consequential benefits.
-It is therefore possible to produce sequences of OEPs where the benefit of won becomes the triggering opportunity of another.
+Some of these often feature as the primary benefits of an OEP, whereas others feature as consequential benefits.
+It is therefore possible to produce sequences of OEPs where the benefit of one becomes the triggering opportunity of another.

 An opportunity is a happening that is a pre-requisite for the occurrence of a benefit.